 Having a healthy birth begins with having a healthy pregnancy and having a healthy pregnancy means receiving quality prenatal care.
 Prenatal care is the medical care you receive during pregnancy.
 Throughout your pregnancy, Pregnancy by Design offers nutrition, exercise and emotional tips and support to help you have the healthiest pregnancy but it’s still extremely important that you seek out regular prenatal care in early pregnancy.

 One of the first things you will want to do after having a positive pregnancy test is to find a pregnancy provider that you are comfortable with.
-Here is a link to a post on how to find a provider that is best for you.
+Here is a post on choosing a birth care provider.

-Your first prenatal care visit will be around 8-10 weeks after your last menstrual period (LMP).
-Providers wait to see you until this time so that they may be able to hear the baby’s heartbeat on a Doppler or ultrasound.
-Don’t panic if your provider is unable to hear the heartbeat because that is more likely to occur between 12 weeks and 14 weeks.
+Your first prenatal care visit will be around 8-10 weeks after your last menstrual period.
+Providers wait to see you until this time in order to hear the baby’s heartbeat on a Doppler or ultrasound.
+Don’t panic if your provider is unable to hear the heartbeat because that is more likely to occur between 12-14 weeks.

 Pregnancy is often measured in months, weeks and trimesters (a trimester is approximately 3 months).
 Below is a simple chart that lays out the different stages of pregnancy in trimesters, weeks and months.

 - Helps ensure the medications a woman is taking are safe.
 Certain medications, including certain acne medications, should be avoided during pregnancy because they can harm the baby.